 - Integrate the Facebook Pixel with your Shopify Store

-- Connect both Facebook and Shopify to enable a shopping catalogue within Facebook “assets” to allow you to run Facebook Dynamic Ads.
+- Connect both Facebook and Shopify to enable a shopping catalog within Facebook “assets” to allow you to run Facebook Dynamic Ads.

 - Integrate Shopify with your CRM.